NativeScript/docs-v7/docs/core-concepts/events.md

 ### PropertyChangeData Interface

-The arguments received after the `propertyChange` event is raised are of type [PropertyChangeData](https://docs.nativescript.org/api-reference/interfaces/_data_observable_.propertychangedata).
+The arguments received after the `propertyChange` event is raised, are of type [PropertyChangeData](https://docs.nativescript.org/api-reference/interfaces/_data_observable_.propertychangedata).
 The interface provides five common properties:

 - `object` - The Observable instance that has raised the event.
 - `eventName` - The name of the raised event.